 When considering the pros and cons of adopting a pit bull, most people are most urgently – and understandably – concerned about human aggression.
-They understand that dog aggression can be an issue, given the breed’s history, but believe that proper socialization and training will prevent trouble from developing.
-The reality is more complicated: understanding it is absolutely crucial to living safely and successfully with a pit bull.
+They understand that dog aggression can be an issue, given the breed’s history, but believe proper socialization and training will prevent trouble from developing.
+The reality is more complicated and understanding it is absolutely crucial to living safely and successfully with a pit bull.

 “I thought socialization would prevent my puppy from becoming dog aggressive?”

 Socialization – exposing a puppy or young dog to unfamiliar people, places and things – is indispensable in creating good canine citizens, yet it may not be enough to prevent dog aggression in a pit bull.
 Potential owners must realize this breed was developed, in part, to fight other dogs.
 Even among lines of dogs never fought, dog aggression is always possible.

 “But my four-month-old puppy loves everyone, people and dogs.”

 Most pit bull puppies are what we call “dog social,” meaning they truly enjoy the company of other dogs.
 However, most pit bulls’ dog skills change as they mature.
 Some are “dog tolerant” (indifferent or friendly) while others are “dog selective” (liking some dogs but not others) or “dog aggressive” (needing close supervision and safe management).